UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Current TNMP Delivery Charges for 2026

 Your utility rates are not arbitrarily decided behind closed doors.
-The Public Utility Commission of Texas strictly regulates and approves these costs to protect consumers from price gouging.
+The Public Utility Commission of Texas strictly regulates and approves these costs to protect consumers from sudden price gouging.
+Before TNMP can raise their delivery fees, they must present a detailed financial case to the PUCT proving that the extra funds are necessary for grid reliability.
 Because the state sets the rates, your delivery fees remain identical regardless of which retail electricity provider you choose.
-Historically, you will notice these costs adjust twice a year.
-While routine updates occur around March 1 and Sept.
-1, these PUCT-approved rate adjustments are designed to help utilities recover costs from major transmission investments, severe weather repairs, and ongoing grid modernization efforts.

-Expect to see minor fluctuations in your overall bill total around March 1 and September 1, as retail providers pass these state-approved TDU rate adjustments directly to your monthly statement.
+📌 Quick Fact: Expect to see minor fluctuations in your overall bill total around March 1 and September 1, as retail providers pass these state-approved TDU rate adjustments directly to your monthly statement.

-Estimating Your 2026 TNMP TDU Charges
+Estimating Your Monthly TNMP TDU Charges

 Usage Tier (Home Size)Estimated kWh UsedExample Total Delivery Charge